 Chiropractic Today: Education and Licensing

 To become a licensed chiropractor, individuals must complete a Doctor of Chiropractic (D.C.) degree from an accredited chiropractic college.
-This typically involves four years of intensive coursework covering subjects like anatomy, physiology, neurology, and diagnostic imaging, along with hands-on clinical training.
+This typically involves four years of intensive coursework covering anatomy, physiology, neurology, and diagnostic imaging, along with hands-on clinical training.
 Chiropractic students must also complete supervised internships where they gain real-world experience treating patients.

 After completing their education, chiropractors must pass a series of exams administered by the National Board of Chiropractic Examiners (NBCE).
-These exams test both theoretical knowledge and clinical skills, ensuring that chiropractors are well-prepared to provide safe and effective care.
+These exams test theoretical knowledge and clinical skills, ensuring chiropractors are well-prepared to provide safe and effective care.

 Common Misconceptions and Myths About Chiropractic